 Contact and Office Hours

 Undergraduate Advising supports Mays Business School by advising and mentoring undergraduate business students.
-The Undergraduate Advising Office acts on behalf of the Dean for undergraduate student academic matters, and college and university requirements.
+Staffed by a skilled group of academic advisors the Undergraduate Advising Office acts on behalf of the Dean for undergraduate student academic matters, and college and university requirements.

 238 Wehner Building